filippob/introduction_to_gwas/README.md

 - Lab 12 The GWAS pipeline for binary phenotype [Filippo]
 - Lab 13 Introducing the exercise (+ light touch on RMarkdown) [Filippo]
 - Collaborative exercise: Let's build our own GWAS pipeline on new data [Filippo, Oscar, Christian]
+    - part 1: individual/group break-out sessions to give it a try independetly
+    - part 2: whole-group revision of the exercise
 - Discussion Q&A on building pipelines for GWAS [Filippo, Oscar, Christian]
 - Lecture 11 (part 1) GWAS model extensions: a primer on categorical traits and longitudinal data [Filippo]